┌─┐┬┌─┬ ┬┬ ┬┬┬─┐┌─┐ ┬─┐┌─┐┬ ┬┌─┐┬─┐┌┬┐┌─┐ └─┐├┴┐└┬┘││││├┬┘├┤ ├┬┘├┤ │││├─┤├┬┘ ││└─┐ └─┘┴ ┴ ┴ └┴┘┴┴└─└─┘ ┴└─└─┘└┴┘┴ ┴┴└──┴┘└─┘

 The skycoin reward address is in a text file contained in the "local" folder (local_path in the skywire config file) i.e local/reward.txt.

-The skycoin reward address is also included with the system hardware survey and served, along with transport logs, via dmsghttp.
+The skycoin reward address is also included with the system hardware survey and served via dmsghttp.

 The system survey ('local/node-info.json') is fetched hourly by the reward system via